njacobson88/website/content/publication/Jacobson-OCleirigh2019.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "British Journal of Psychiatry"
+publication = "The British Journal of Psychiatry"
 #publication_short = "In *SITIS*"

 # Abstract and optional shortened version.